Build a library

 module

-This is useful for bundlers which understand ES modules and can tree-shake.
-The output file should be referenced in the module field of package.json.
+This is useful for bundlers that understand ES modules and can tree-shake.
+The output file should be referenced in the module field and exports['.'].import (when esm: true) field of package.json.

 Example: